ArihantKhaitan/Fitness_app/README.md

 }
 ```

----

 ## 💡 How to Use

-* Launch the app and sign in or continue anonymously.
+* Launch the app and sign in.
 * Add your current weight daily.
 * Set a target weight and track your progress.
 * View charts of your weight changes.
 * Get tips and motivational prompts to stay consistent.

----

 ## 🧪 Debugging